-The Site Manager owns the Weekly Schedule.
-He reviews and approves the draft Schedule during a Schedule Review Meeting.
+The Site Manager owns the Weekly Schedule and reviews and approves the draft Schedule during a Schedule Review Meeting.
 This meeting is where Operations and Maintenance agree the work for the next week.

 Once approved the Scheduler issues the Frozen Weekly Schedule.

-To develop a Schedule you need to know the available man hours for the following week.
+To develop a Schedule you need to know the available hours for the following week.

 So each week all Supervisors provide the Scheduler with an update of available hours.
 These updates take into account who is not available for work due to leave, training etc.